 Jonathan Pitkin - Biography

-Jonathan’s music has been performed and commissioned internationally as well as at major venues across the UK, featuring at (for example) the Huddersfield, Spitalfields and New York City Electroacoustic Music Festivals.
+Jonathan’s music has been performed and commissioned internationally as well as at major venues across the UK, featuring at (for example) the Huddersfield, Spitalfields and New York City Electroacoustic Music Festivals, the IRCAM Forum Ateliers and the CIME General Assembly.
 Performers have included the BBC Scottish Symphony Orchestra, the BBC Singers, members of the Philharmonia Orchestra (as part of the Music of Today series), and conductors Stephen Layton, Nicholas Cleobury and Martyn Brabbins.
-A number of his works have been broadcast by BBC Radio 3, including the orchestral pieces Mesh and Borrowed Time; Con Spirito, for piano and Yamaha disklavier, which was shortlisted for a British Composer Award in 2008, and was part of the official British selection for the ISCM World Music Days in 2014; and choral pieces which are published by Oxford University Press as part of the New Horizons series.
-His more recent output includes works for Magnetic Resonator Piano, circular piano, and quarter-tone alto flute, as well as installations, emulations, pedagogical software and composers' tools.
+A number of his works have been broadcast by BBC Radio 3, including the orchestral pieces Mesh and Borrowed TimeCon Spirito, for piano and Yamaha disklavier, which was shortlisted for a British Composer Award in 2008, and was part of the official British selection for the ISCM World Music Days in 2014 (Study no.2: Picket Fence and Chips received the same honour in 2025); and choral pieces which are published by Oxford University Press as part of the New Horizons series.
+As well as concert compositions, Jonathan's output includes installations, emulations, pedagogical software and composers' tools.
 His published writings include contributions to the proceedings of NIME and the ICMC, the SAGE Encyclopedia of Music in the Social and Behavioral Sciences (2014) and the Routledge Companion to Aural Skills Pedagogy (2021).